danielbodnar/awesome-stars/README.md

 ## hacktoberfest2021

+- [Canvasbird/canvasboard](https://github.com/Canvasbird/canvasboard) - An interactive board with plugins focusing on replacing the need of multiple platforms for teaching, presenting, managing or explaining your ideas.
+- [lukeautry/tsoa](https://github.com/lukeautry/tsoa) - Build OpenAPI-compliant REST APIs using TypeScript and Node
 - [kdabir/has](https://github.com/kdabir/has) - ✅ checks presence of various command line tools and their versions on the path
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps